Connectedness

 Insight: Topological Foundation of the IVT

 The Intermediate Value Theorem is a direct consequence of the fact that continuity preserves connectedness.
-In optimization, this ensures that any continuous path between two points in the feasible region must pass through all intermediate objective values.
-This property is the logical basis for root-finding algorithms like the bisection method, where the existence of a zero is guaranteed within any interval where the function changes sign.
+In optimization, this ensures that the image of any continuous objective function over a connected feasible region is itself an interval: no intermediate value can be "missed."
+This is the logical basis for root-finding algorithms like the bisection method, where the existence of a zero is guaranteed within any interval where the function changes sign.

 Connected Components